 Everyone is expected to practice good hygiene.
 Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public space, or after blowing your nose, coughing, sneezing, or touching your face.
 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.
 Avoid touching your eyes, nose, and mouth, and wash your hands after touching your face.

 If you are in a private setting and do not have on your face cloth covering, remember to always cover your mouth and nose with a tissue when you cough or sneeze or use the inside of your elbow.
 Then throw the tissues immediately into the trash and wash your hands with soap and water for at least 20 seconds.
 If soap and water are not readily available, clean your hands with a hand sanitizer that contains at least 60% alcohol.

 The college has added hand sanitizer stations throughout the college.

 Cleaning and Disinfection

-The Building Services team has increased their cleaning and disinfection in high-traffic areas since the beginning of the pandemic.
-Community members are expected to wipe down commonly used surfaces in personal workspace, residence halls and classrooms.
+Since the beginning of the pandemic, the Building Services team has increased their cleaning and disinfection in high-traffic areas.
+Community members are expected to wipe down commonly used surfaces in personal workspaces, residence halls, and classrooms.
 These spaces are being equipped with disinfecting materials.
 Supplies should not be removed from these locations.
 They will be replenished as needed.